yamalight/generator-powder/README.md

 ### API

 `$ yo powder`
-Creates a new powder application.
+Creates a new powder.js application.

 `$ yo powder:controller myController`
-Generates a new controller named *myController* and it's dependencies.
+Generates a new controller named *myController* and it's dependencies and injects it into main app.

+`$ yo powder:directive myDirective`
+Generates a new angular directive named *myDirective* and injects it into main app.

 ## Learning Your Way Around